sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/typescript.md

 ## Start using the TypeScript SDK

 Learn how to use the TypeScript SDK in this guide.
-The TypeScript SDK has some pre-built code examples you can use to build tools that can interact with IdentityNow (IDN).
+The TypeScript SDK has some pre-built code examples you can use to learn how to build tools that can interact with IdentityNow (IDN).

 The TypeScript SDK includes the following functionality:
 - [APIs](#apis):